 Letter to shareholders

-Information checkedInformation unaudited Information geprüft Information ungeprüft LLB Group overcomes adverse environment
+Information checkedInformation unaudited Information geprüft Information ungeprüft LLB Group reports very good first half year

 Elections to the Board of Directors

 After Gabriela Nagel-Jungo and Urs Leinhäuser stood down from the Board of Directors due to the legal term of office limitation rule, at the 31st General Meeting of Shareholders in May Nicole Brunhart, a business economist, and Christian Wiesendanger, a financial expert, were elected as new members of the Board.
 With these new and the incumbent members we want to continue the successful development of the LLB Group.

 The current business year continued to be characterised by numerous uncertainties such as geopolitical risks, persisting inflationary pressure and the threat of recession.
 Thanks to the turnaround with interest rates, the market environment has changed significantly.
 From a medium-term perspective, no reduction in interest rates is to be expected.
 We are confident that we can maintain the momentum generated in the first half year and continue our positive business development.
 We expect to achieve a solid result for the full year for the LLB Group.

 A note of thanks